agentrickard/workbench/README.md

 Workbench gains more features when you install and enable these modules:

 * Workbench Access - http://drupal.org/project/workbench_access
+* Content Moderation - part of Drupal 8.5 core
 * Workbench Moderation - http://drupal.org/project/workbench_moderation
+  (deprecated in favor of Content Moderation)

 One way to think about Workbench is that it becomes the Dashboard for Content Contributors.
 Basically, putting all of the content needs of a user in one